 How Does Home Insurance Work?

 Home insurance is required by most lenders.
 If you have a mortgage, you’re almost always required to carry homeowners insurance.
 You may be paying for home insurance and are completely unaware of it because it’s lumped in with your mortgage payments.
-It’s important to make sure you’re never over-paying for you insurance.
+It’s important to make sure you’re never over-paying for your coverage.
 If your lender set you up with a policy, for instance, chances are they were not shopping to compare insurance quotes.
 You can compare quotes here by simply answering a few questions.

 Home insurance is not a product that pays for repairs and maintenance issues.
 If you have expensive equipment or appliances, you can buy a home warranty, which will help pay for repairs and breakdowns of systems, like your water system.
 Homeowners insurance is meant to cover major losses that were caused by certain perils only, not from wear-and-tear or negligence.
 For instance, if you have a standard home insurance policy and your home is flooded, you will not be covered for damages because flood insurance is a separate policy.
 So is earthquake insurance.
 A standard home insurance policy protects you against perils that include fire, theft, smoke, windstorms, lightning strikes, hail, explosions, vandalism and theft.